About LoadTakedown

 Automatically calculate vertical wall loads from all supported floors

-Inspect load values at the base of each wall, broken down by contributing areas
+Inspect detailed load breakdowns at each wall, broken down by level and contributing area

 All results update live as geometry changes, making it easy to test layouts, visualise load paths, and catch mistakes early.